British Raj: 1858–1868: Rebellion aftermath, critiques, and responses

 Although the Indian Rebellion of 1857 had shaken the British enterprise in India, it had not derailed it.
 Until 1857, the British, especially under Lord Dalhousie, had been hurriedly building an India which they envisaged to be on par with Britain itself in the quality and strength of its economic and social institutions.
 After the rebellion, they became more circumspect.
-Much thought was devoted to the causes of the rebellion and three main lessons were drawn.
+Much thought was devoted to the causes of the rebellion, and three main lessons were drawn.
 First, at a practical level, it was felt that there needed to be more communication and camaraderie between the British and Indians—not just between British army officers and their Indian staff but in civilian life as well.
 The Indian army was completely reorganised: units composed of the Muslims and Brahmins of the United Provinces of Agra and Oudh, who had formed the core of the rebellion, were disbanded.
 New regiments, like the Sikhs and Baluchis, composed of Indians who, in British estimation, had demonstrated steadfastness, were formed.
 From then on, the Indian army was to remain unchanged in its organisation until 1947.
 The 1861 Census had revealed that the English population in India was 125,945.
-Of these only about 41,862 were civilians as compared with about 84,083 European officers and men of the Army.
+Of these, only about 41,862 were civilians as compared with about 84,083 European officers and men of the Army.
 In 1880, the standing Indian Army consisted of 66,000 British soldiers, 130,000 Natives, and 350,000 soldiers in the princely armies.

 Second, it was also felt that both the princes and the large land-holders, by not joining the rebellion, had proved to be, in Lord Canning's words, "breakwaters in a storm".
 They too were rewarded in the new British Raj by being integrated into the British-Indian political system and having their territories guaranteed.
-At the same time, it was felt that the peasants, for whose benefit the large land reforms of the United Provinces had been undertaken, had shown disloyalty, by, in many cases, fighting for their former landlords against the British.
+At the same time, it was felt that the peasants, for whose benefit the large land reforms of the United Provinces had been undertaken, had shown disloyalty by, in many cases, fighting for their former landlords against the British.
 Consequently, no more land reforms were implemented for the next 90 years: Bengal and Bihar were to remain the realms of large land holdings (unlike the Punjab and Uttar Pradesh).

 Third, the British felt disenchanted with Indian reaction to social change.
 Until the rebellion, they had enthusiastically pushed through social reform, like the ban on sati by Lord William Bentinck.
 It was now felt that traditions and customs in India were too strong and too rigid to be changed easily; consequently, no more British social interventions were made, especially in matters dealing with religion, even when the British felt very strongly about the issue (as in the instance of the remarriage of Hindu child widows).
-This was exemplified further in Queen Victoria's Proclamation released immediately after the rebellion.
-The proclamation stated that 'We disclaim alike our Right and Desire to impose Our Convictions on any of Our Subjects'; demonstrating official British commitment to abstaining from social intervention in India.
+This sentiment was exemplified further in Queen Victoria's Proclamation released immediately after the rebellion.
+The proclamation stated that "We disclaim alike our Right and Desire to impose Our Convictions on any of Our Subjects", demonstrating official British commitment to abstaining from social intervention in India.